Spencer-WindingTree/ethereum-lists/README.md

 -  **Purpose**: A list of addresses that deserve to be accompanied by a warning.
 -  **Example**:
-    -  Fake twitter handle ShiftShape is DMing telling people to send ETH to `0x1234...` for discount.
+    -  Fake twitter handle ShiftShape is DMing people, telling them to send ETH to `0x1234...` for discount.
     -  VitalikBooty DMs you a link telling you to enter your private key in order to 2FA your wallet.
 -  **Not for:**
     -  Tracking addresses of phishers or scammers.